 An extraordinarily resonant and prophetic collection of speculative short fiction for our tech-savvy era by debut author Alexander Weinstein.
 Children of the New World introduces readers to a near-future world of social media implants, memory manufacturers, dangerously immersive virtual reality games, and alarmingly intuitive robots.
 Many of these characters live in a utopian future of instant connection and technological gratification that belies an unbridgeable human distance, while others inhabit a post-collapse landscape made primitive by disaster, which they must work to rebuild as we once did millennia ago.

-Speculative Fiction & Fantasy In this talk, Weinstein leads the audience into an exploration of the genres of Speculative Fiction & Fantasy and their impact on contemporary fiction.
+Speculative Fiction & Fantasy In this talk, Alexander leads the audience into an exploration of the genres of Speculative Fiction & Fantasy and their impact on contemporary fiction.
 Using examples from his own work and the work of contemporary writers, he charts a path from creation stories of indigenous cultures to the futuristic realms dreamt up by modern authors, covering the central elements of fictional craft needed to produce powerful speculative fiction.

 Politics & Fiction: Writing in the Age of Trump Ever since the election, there has been an increased fascination with dystopian literature.
-George Orwell’s classic novel, 1984, became a sudden bestseller in the weeks that followed the recent election, and a proliferation of apocalyptic and dystopian novels, television shows, and films have become increasingly popular in recent years.
-In this talk, Weinstein explores how politics and fiction intersect, and how dystopian fiction can help make sense of modern-day politics.
+George Orwell’s classic novel, 1984, became a sudden bestseller in the weeks that followed the recent election, and proliferation of apocalyptic and dystopian novels, television shows, and films have become increasingly popular in recent years.
+In this talk, Alexander explores how politics and fiction intersect, and how dystopian fiction can help make sense of modern-day politics.

 Spirituality and Writing Across history, in creation tales, world mythology, and the mystical poets of both ancient and modern times, there exists a rich connection between storytelling and spirituality.
 Alexander discusses the ways we can use spiritual traditions to influence the process of creative writing.
 In his talk, he focuses specifically on the intersection of Judaism, Buddhism, and Shamanism, to discuss faith and religion’s relationship to storytelling, fiction writing, and fantasy/magical realism.

-Dystopian & Utopian Visions of the Future After a book reading, Alexander Weinstein leads a discussion of dystopian fiction and how literature can work to impact the larger society.
+Dystopian & Utopian Visions of the Future After a book reading, Alexander leads a discussion of dystopian fiction and how literature can work to impact the larger society.
 He explores the narrative structures we have used to make sense of our world, examining in particular how dystopian tales have become popular in the late 20th and early 21st Century.
 He then delves into the emerging genre of Utopian fiction, or narratives based on hope/awe/joy, and the challenges of creating these new narratives.

 - Phong Nguyen, One Campus/One Book University of Central Missouri